LP-Atkins/r5Reloaded_LoadOutMenu/README.md

 ## Instructions:
 	1.)
 Set game to borderless window.
 	2.)
-Have the checkbox for always on top checked.
+Move to top right hand corner.
 	3.)
-Move to top right hand corner.
+Open the inventory (tab) when you want to deploy a loadout, as you this will show the mouse cursor.
 	4.)
-Open the inventory (tab) when you want to deploy a loadout, as you this will show the mouse cursor.
-	5.)
 Select your loadout and click on the Deploy Loadout button.

+	You can also save the current loadout (as per the comboboxes) to a favourite, make sure to select the favourite index before doing so.
+	To access the favourites menu simply click on the 'Open Fav Menu' button.

 	**NOTE** This will only work if tgive command is enabled.